 As per clause 2.6 of the Power Purchase Agreement dated.
 8th February, 1993, in the event of any dispute arising out of or in relation to the agreement, the same shall be referred to the sole arbitration of an arbitrator mutually acceptable to CIL & EIPL as per provisions of Arbitration Act.
-However, as the parties to the agreement failed to mutually agree to the appointment of an arbitrator, the petitioner (CCL) was left with no alternative but to move to the Hon'ble High Court for appointment of an arbitrator in exercising powers under section 11(6) of the Arbitration and Conciliation Act, 1996.
-As such the Arbitration Application was filed on 7th April, 2016.
+However, as the parties to the agreement failed to mutually agree to the appointment of an arbitrator, the petitioner (CCL) was left with no alternative but to move to the Hon'ble High Court for appointment of an arbitration Application was filed on 7th April, 2016.
 The Hon'ble High Court of Jharkhand during 2017-18, has appointed Ld.
 Arbitrator as per Agreement to settle the dispute.
 Hearing is still pending before Ld.
 Arbitrator.

 - 7.4 Theft of goods during the year is Rs.0.25 Crores (Previous year Rs.0.71 Crores), which has been duly accounted for. - 7.5 Compensation Receivable in terms of "Fuel Supply Agreement" (FSA) is accounted for on receipt basis. - 7.6 Lease agreement with M/s.
 IFPL was entered in the year 2005 for a period of 20 years, and is valid up to 2025.
 As per Agreement, the company will supply washery rejects and IFPL will generate power and supply to Kathara Area.
 As per the provisions of Lease agreement, IFPL is required to pay Rs.
-32 Lakhs per month as Lease rent.
+32 Lakhsper month as Lease rent.
 IFPL has suspended its operation from July 2018 and also not making payment of Lease rent.
 As a result, a provision to the tune of Rs.1.60 Crores has been made during the year 2018-19 as the differential amount of lease rental receivables amounting to Rs.4.02 Crores and Power expenses payable to IFPL for Rs.
 2.42 Crores.
 Further provision of Rs.6.72 Crores has also been made towards Lease rental receivable.
-No further provision was required as the agreement has been terminated prematurely as per decision of ECFD. - 7.7 In terms of Memorandum of Understanding signed on 07.05.2015 between Central Coalfields Limited (CCL),

-IRCON International Limited (IRCON) and the Govt. of Jharkhand (GoJ) for development, financing and implementation of Railway Infrastructure works in the State of Jharkhand, a Subsidiary Company named as "Jharkhand Central Railway Limited" (JCRL) was incorporated on 31.08.2015 under the Companies Act, 2013 with an authorized capital of Rs.
+No further provision was required as the agreement has been terminated pre-maturely as per decision of ECFD. - 7.7 In terms of Memorandum of Understanding signed on 07.05.2015 between Central Coalfields Limited (CCL), IRCON International Limited (IRCON) and the Govt. of Jharkhand (GoJ) for development, financing and implementation of Railway Infrastructure works in the State of Jharkhand, a Subsidiary Company namedas "Jharkhand Central Railway Limited" (JCRL) was incorporated on 31.08.2015 under the Companies Act, 2013 with an authorized capital of Rs.
 5.00 Crores, which has subsequently been increased to Rs.